danfuzz/samizdat/doc/samizdat-0/token-syntax.md

 higher layer.

 A program is tokenized by matching the `file` rule, resulting in a list of all the tokens.
-For simple error handling, the `fileOrError` rule can be used instead.
+Tokenization errors are represented in the result as tokens of type `"error"`.

 ```
 # Note: The yielded result is always ignored.